adobe/aio-cli-plugin-asset-compute/README.md

 See [commands](#commands) for a description of all commands.

 When `aio asset-compute` is run inside a project directory with a `package.json` with the plugin installed as devDependency (see below), then it will use exactly that dependency version (available since `1.4.0`).
-This ensures test execution is the same as in `aio app run` or CI builds.
-Otherwise it will use its own command implementations.
+This ensures test execution behaves the same as with `aio app test` in e.g. CI builds, even if the plugin version installed by the developer in `aio` is different.
+In other directories it will simply use its own command implementations.

 ### Use as project Dependency